Key Stamp Duty changes in 2025: a guide for buyers

 What do first-time buyers pay?

-At present, first-time buyers in England and Northern Ireland are exempt from stamp duty on homes valued up to £425,000.
-From April 1, 2025, homes priced between £300,001 and £500,000 will incur a 5% stamp duty charge.
+Previously, first-time buyers in England and Northern Ireland were exempt from stamp duty on homes valued up to £425,000.
+From April 1, 2025 however, homes priced between £300,001 and £500,000 will incur a 5% stamp duty charge.

 For instance: